msander1983/Plugin-Documentation/Documentation/Markdown Plugin II/Markdown Plugin II.md

 > If a topic is called `Topic.htm`, the corresponding Markdown file would be `Topic.md`, and for a snippet called `Snippet.flsnp`, the corresponding Markdown files is `Snippet.flsnp.md`.

 ## Misc
-* Convert a Flare topics to a Flare TOC file (Experimental).
+* Convert a Flare topics to a Flare TOC file

 ## Markdown Editor
 Use the built-in Markdown editor to see what your Markdown is converted to with the plugin.